janislley/LSVerifier_Benchmarks/README.md

 # LSVerifier Benchmarks

-This is the most recent repository containing the vulnerabilities analysis results performed in some C open-source software projects.
+This most recent repository contains the vulnerability analysis results performed in some C open-source software projects.

 All open-source software codes are distributed under the Open-source license (GNU GPL, Apache, and MIT).

 These programs have been selected due to their high importance in the open-source community and the large size with a significant open-source third-party library used.

 | Software      | Version   |